BurakVeziran/Shopping-Store-Playwright-Tests/README.md

 To create a new test file, follow these steps:

 1. Navigate to the `tests` directory.
-2. Create a new JavaScript file with a descriptive name that reflects the feature you want to test (e.g., `checkout.spec.js`).
+2. Create a new JavaScript file with a descriptive name that reflects the feature you want to test (e.g., `checkout.spec.ts`).
 3. Write your test cases using the Playwright.
 Refer to the [Playwright documentation](https://playwright.dev/docs/intro) for detailed information on how to write tests.

 ## Running Tests